tukaani-project/xz/windows/README-Windows.txt

 Package contents
 ----------------

-    All executables and libraries in this package require msvcrt.dll.
+    All executables and libraries in this package require msvcrt.dll, not Universal CRT (UCRT).
-    It's included in all recent Windows versions.
-(On Windows 95 it might be missing, but once you get it somewhere, the i686 binaries should run even on Windows 95 if the processor is new enough.)

     There is a SSE2 optimization in the compression code but this version of XZ Utils doesn't include run-time processor detection.